 Companies as large as Google or as small as W.S.
 Badger Co. are making enormous strides in reducing their environmental impact and moving towards zero emissions.
-Becoming carbon neutral is no small feat and Badger Balm is extending beyond carbon neutrality by including other greenhouse gas emissions in their climate action plan.
+Becoming carbon neutral certified is no small feat and Badger Balm is extending beyond carbon neutrality by including other greenhouse gas emissions in their climate action plan.

 Cory spoke with Co-CEO Rebecca Hamilton of Badger on the Social Entrepreneurship and Innovation podcast about how Badger, a family-owned business, is uniquely positioned to put planet-friendly profits first.

 Climate Change Fighting Companies: B Corp Climate Collective

 The B Corp Climate Collective was formed by a group of B Corp Certified businesses to provoke action around climate change.
 Together, the Collective utilizes their unique skill sets and assets to stop greenhouse gas emissions.
 At the COP25 Conference in Madrid in 2019, a group of B Corp leaders announced their collective ambition and commitment to be Net Zero by 2030.
 This is the most aggressive climate action effort ever declared by businesses and the movement is gaining new members constantly.